 You have several horse riding tours that can take you around San Pedro and its environs, to coffee and maize plantations, to viewpoints, and to beaches.
 The cost varies per group size, but as a couple, we paid Q60 per person for a 2-hour ride.

-The path we took was to the viewpoint at the base of San Pedro volcano which overlooks the town of Santiago Atitlan and the Tolimán and Atítlan volcanoes.
+The path we took was to the viewpoint at the base of the San Pedro volcano which overlooks the town of Santiago Atitlan and the Tolimán and Atítlan volcanoes.

 You can also combine coffee tours with a horse riding excursion, in case you want to knock out both activities in one go.
 For that, inquire at Café Cristalinas just up the road from the main dock in San Pedro (the Pana dock).